Travel Policies/Guidelines

 State Vehicles

-• Each vehicle contains a Wright Express credit card in the glove compartment to be used for fuel, oil purchases, and minor repairs specifically for that vehicle.
+- Each vehicle contains a Wright Express credit card (WEX Card) in the glove compartment to be used for fuel, oil purchases, and minor repairs specifically for that vehicle.
 To use the card, traveler must input their business pin.
 It is the travelers responsibility to obtain their own pin prior to traveling.
 An odometer reading of the vehicle must be entered when prompted at the pump.
-The Wright Express credit card receipt should be turned in with the vehicle keys and Trip Ticket Form (Canton) or with Mileage envelope (Potsdam).
+The Wright Express credit card receipt should be turned in with the vehicle keys and Trip Ticket Form.
 Traveler will need to sign the form and write in the ending odometer reading.
 In rare instances, you may have to purchase fuel and/or oil using your own credit card or cash.
 In this case, to be reimbursed for the purchase, you must turn in your receipt with your Travel Voucher.

 Rental Vehicles

-• The rental agreement should be submitted with the Travel Voucher.
-The state has a discount program with Enterprise Rent-a-Car for rentals.
+- The rental agreement should be submitted with the Travel Voucher.
+The state has contract pricing with Enterprise Rent-a-Car for rentals.
+We also have contract pricing with Hertz for any out of state travel.
 When renting a vehicle for State business, the traveler should rent in the name of New York State and sign the agreement as agent for the State.
-Contact information for Enterprise is as follows:
+Always use your travel card for this purchase.

 Telephone: 1-877-881-5500